e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/IMPLEMENTATION.md

 1. Receive `POST /webhook` in the app process.
 2. Verify the raw Anthropic webhook payload with `client.beta.webhooks.unwrap(...)`.
-3. Retrieve the Anthropic environment metadata.
+3. Read `event.data.id` as the Managed Agents session id.
-4. Read `e2b_worker_sandbox_id`.
+4. Look up that session id in an app-owned sandbox store.
-5. Reconnect to that sandbox and start the worker if needed, or create a fresh worker sandbox when the metadata is missing or stale.
+5. Reconnect to that session's sandbox and start the worker if needed, or create a fresh worker sandbox when the assignment is missing or stale.

 This keeps webhook policy, routing, observability, and sandbox replacement under app control while still using the same E2B worker runtime.
+Add `GET /sandboxes` so operators can inspect the current session-to-sandbox assignments.

 ## 10. Send a Session Message